10 Tips To Keep Your Skin Moisturized In The Winter

 1. Use a gentle cleanser

-During the winter season look for cleansers whether for your face or body that are free from fragrances and don’t have harsh ingredients like sulfates.
-Instead look for cleansers that have moisturizing agents like the Noxzema Classic Clean Moisturizing Cleansing Cream or Dove soap.
+During the winter season, look for cleansers, whether for your face or body, that are free from fragrances and don’t have harsh ingredients like sulfates.
+Instead, look for cleansers that have moisturizing agents in the ingredient list.
+For my body, I like Dove soap bars or the Olay Ultra Moisture Body Wash with Shea Butter.
+For my face, I like the Cetaphil Gentle Skin Cleanser or the Thayers Hydrating Milky Cleanser.

 2. Stop using hot water

 Use lukewarm water instead of hot water as it’s less drying for your skin.
+I like really hot showers, so I've stopped washing my face in the shower.
+I will now only wash my face at the sink.
 I’ve personally found that washing my face over the sink instead of in the shower makes it more comfortable to use cooler water.

 3. Use more hydrating lotions

 Switch over to thicker lotions for your body.
-The thicker lotion I'm using this Winter is the Suave Silkening Lotion that is infused with a pure jojoba oil extract.
+The thicker lotion I'm using this Winter is the Advanced Radiance Lotion.
+I get ashy less often, and my skin glows without feeling or looking greasy.

 4. Apply lotions to damp skin